LucasNguyen06/WCKD/README.md

 ## 🧠 How It Works

 ### 1. Generation (Recursive Backtracking)
-The maze starts from a central 3x3 "origin" box.
-The algorithm moves to a random unvisited neighbor, carving a path and pushing the location onto a stack.
+The maze starts from a central 3x3 "origin" box, and ask for the users' input of how big they want their maze to be(it has to be an odd number over 7).
+The algorithm then moves to a random unvisited neighbor, carving a path and pushing the location onto a stack.
 When it hits a dead end, it pops from the stack to backtrack until it finds a cell with unvisited neighbors, ensuring 100% coverage of the grid.